 1933 Babe Ruth Goudey #144

 Numbered #144, this is the second 1933 Goudey Babe Ruth card to make it onto the list.
 It features another legendary image of the player, as Ruth stands ready on the plate with a bat held over his shoulder.
 If you look really closely, you’ll be able to spot that the card listed above is simply a close-up shot of the image shown here, right down to the yellow background behind Ruth’s head.

 There’s certainly more detail compared to the average card from the set, but it’s not particularly rare.
 Despite being a more interesting card overall, the #144 (or Full Body Ruth) was double-printed and is more plentiful than the others, but that hasn’t stopped a PSA 9 grade from selling for just over $500,000 in January 2019.

 The #106 card (Napoleon Lajoie) was left off the printing sheet, so Ruth’s card #144 was printed in place of it.
-There are some slight differences between the two versions, with one version looking clearer due to sharper focus.
+There are slight differences between the two versions, with one version looking clearer due to sharper focus.
 However, there’s no real difference in terms of price, so it’s more dependent on the overall grade.

 1933 Babe Ruth Goudey Sport Kings #2

-The last of the 1933 Ruth cards to make our list, it was only a year before weight/substance abuse issues caused his inevitable decline, as he could no longer move quickly enough to have any real impact on proceedings.
+The last of the 1933 Ruth cards to make our list was only a year before weight/substance abuse issues caused his inevitable decline, as he could no longer move quickly enough to have any real impact on proceedings.
 It was a sad end for one of the GOAT candidates, but his legacy lives on, and he did it all without steroids, unlike many of the greatest players from later decades.

 Officially designated as R338, there are 48 cards in the 1933 Sport Kings set, and just three are baseball players.
 Babe Ruth, Ty Cobb, and Carl Hubbell make up the trio, and Ruth’s version is the most valuable.